ibm-cloud-docs/cognos-dashboard-embedded/dde_csv_data.md

 # Resolving problems when using from CSV files in {{site.data.keyword.dynamdashbemb_short}}

-You import a data asset based on a comma-separated values (CSV) file that contains dates or times, but the results of analysis in {{site.data.keyword.dynamdashbemb_full}} don't make sense.
+You import a data asset based on a comma-separated values (CSV) file that contains dates or times, however the visualization results in {{site.data.keyword.dynamdashbemb_full}} are not what you expected.

 ## What's happening